florentpoujol/Daneel/docs/dev/files/gui.md

 The slider component lets the user set a value by dragging a handle displayed on the hud with the mouse.

-Interaction with the mouse are allowed by the [Mouse Input](/docs/mouse-input) script.
+Interaction with the mouse are allowed by the [MouseInput](mouse-input) component.

 As said in the "Working with pixels and cameras" paragraph, the game object hosting a slider component must

 - be a child of a game object with a camera component, or
 - have a game object with a camera component set as the value of a `cameraGO` property in the component's properties when creating the component

+`

     gameObject:AddComponent( "Slider", {
         minValue = 0,
         maxValue = 500,